awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 To list the tables in a database, use the `aws redshift-data list-tables` AWS CLI command\.

-The following AWS CLI command runs an SQL statement to list tables in a database\.
+The following AWS CLI command runs an SQL statement against a cluster to list tables in a database\.
 This example uses the AWS Secrets Manager authentication method\.

 ```
 aws redshift-data list-tables